Other Types Of Theme Gardens

 Native Species Garden

 For those gardeners who like a treasure hunt the all-native garden is just the right garden.
 In this garden you will search for those plants indigenous to your region.
 Include your state flower.
-Many well-stocked nursery and garden centers will have many native plants to get you started.
+Well-stocked local nursery and garden centers will have many native plants to get you started.
 This type of garden often needs less tending because the plants have adapted themselves to your growing conditions.